jleaders/emojicode-lang/README.md

  Example:

  🔠 This is a multiple text field

- 🔤 this is a single line ext tfield
+ 🔤 this is a single line text field

  📊 this represents an image

- 🔒 this represents  apassword
+ 🔒 this represents a password

  How it works: